mtwbusiness102/mtwbusiness102/README.md

 - <a href="https://github.com/mtwbusiness102/ACCTMIS-3620-PROJECTS"> ACCTMIS 3620 - Foundations of Information Systems </a>
 - <a href="https://github.com/mtwbusiness102/CSE-3241-PROJECTS"> CSE 3241 - Introduction to Database Systems </a>
 - <a href="https://github.com/mtwbusiness102/CSE-3232-PROJECTS"> CSE 3232 - Software Requirements Analysis </a>
+- <a href="https://github.com/mtwbusiness102/CSE-3232-PROJECTS"> CSE 2123 - Data Structures Using Java </a>
+- <a href="https://github.com/mtwbusiness102/CSE-3232-PROJECTS"> CSE 1223 - Introduction to Java Programming </a>

 <!--